 GeneCards Summary for GSTM4 Gene

 GSTM4 (Glutathione S-Transferase Mu 4) is a Protein Coding gene.
 Diseases associated with GSTM4 include Tinea Pedis.
-Among its related pathways are Glutathione metabolism and Metabolism.
-GO annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
+Among its related pathways are Drug metabolism - cytochrome P450 and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and glutathione transferase activity.
 An important paralog of this gene is GSTM1.

 UniProtKB/Swiss-Prot for GSTM4 Gene